gulpjs/vinyl/README.md

 }
 ```

+### cwd
+Gets and sets current working directory.
+Defaults to `process.cwd`.
+Will always be normalized and remove a trailing separator.

+### base
+Gets and sets base directory.
+Used for relative pathing (typically where a glob starts).
+When `null` or `undefined`, it simply proxies the `file.cwd` property.
+Will always be normalized and remove a trailing separator.

 ### path
 Absolute pathname string or `undefined`.
 Setting to a different value pushes the old value to `history`.
+All new values are normalized and remove a trailing separator.

 ### history
 Array of `path` values the file object has had, from `history[0]` (original) through `history[history.length - 1]` (current). `history` and its elements should normally be treated as read-only and only altered indirectly by setting `path`.